A Answers (3)

 - To care for a more serious injury, gently soak it in water not warmer than about 105° F.

 - If you do not have a thermometer, test the water temperature yourself.
 If the temperature is uncomfortable to your touch, it is too warm.

 - Keep the frostbitten part in the water until normal color returns and it feels warm (20 to 30 minutes).

 - Loosely bandage the area with a dry, sterile dressing.

 - If fingers or toes are frostbitten, place cotton or gauze between them.
 Do not break any blisters.

 - Take precautions to prevent hypothermia.
 Monitor the person’s condition, and if you see that the person is going into shock, give care accordingly.

 - Do not give ibuprofen or other nonsteroidal anti-inflammatory drugs (NSAIDs) when caring for frostbite.

-Mehmet Oz, MD, Cardiology, answeredCaring for someone with frostbite primarily involves following a physician's instructions and keeping the affected area from being exposed to the elements.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredCaring for someone with frostbite primarily involves following a physician's instructions and keeping the affected area from being exposed to the elements.
 Care may also focus on pain management and allowing the areas to heal.